QWERTFN0/GMOD-launcher/README.md

 # GMOD-launcher
 Launcher for garris mod, you can install the necessary mods there, launch the game, configure the launch of the game, just the launcher, I don't know why I did it, so okay
+This project is not related to Valve or Garry's Mod.
+A licensed version of the game on Steam is required for operation.